-5.17 Sales of HSA and VHSA from Cumbrian quarries fell slightly in 2014, continuing the trend of four years of recession.
-It is not clear yet whether this fall in sales will stabilise at the current level, or if there will be a rise towards pre-recession sales levels (averaging 0.73 Mt).
-With the push for growth in both infrastructure and housing, and the need for roads to service them, it is not expected that sales will fall again in 2015.
+5.16 Sales of HSA and VHSA from Cumbrian quarries rose in 2014, but have not yet regained pre-recession levels.
+It is not clear yet whether this rise in sales will stabilise at the current level, or if there will be a further rise towards pre-recession sales levels (averaging 0.73 Mt).
+With the push for growth in both infrastructure and housing, and the need for roads to service them, it is not expected that sales will fall again in 2016.
 The table below illustrates how the landbank would perform under the three potential scenarios that were discussed in chapter 3.
-It also shows the additional reserve required (over and above those currently permitted) to maintain a 10-year landbank at the end of the Plan period in 2030, i.e. to 2040.
-If the highest recorded pre-recession sales (0.8 Mt) were achieved throughout the rest of the Plan period, there would only be a landbank of 13.73 years reserves.
+It also shows the additional reserve required (over and above those currently permitted) to maintain a minimum 10-year landbank at the end of the Plan period in 2030, i.e. to 2040.